pippinbarr/chesses2/process/to-do.md

 - ~~Make basic working version~~
 - ~~What happens if you move a king?
 (Nothing.)~~

-- Think about check and checkmate (can you move a piece such that its final position would put you in check?
-Would have to be able to undo moves... ugh no) - will have to allow for checkmate that occurs when you check yourself and the turn changes over
+- ~~__IF YOU PUT YOURSELF IN CHECK FROM THE REVERSED PIECE YOU LOSE MY FRIEND__ Think about check and checkmate (can you move a piece such that its final position would put you in check?
+Would have to be able to undo moves... ugh no) - will have to allow for checkmate that occurs when you check yourself and the turn changes over~~

 ## FOG